 - Lower labor costs – It is more affordable for companies in the United States to pay foreign employees who have lower salaries compared to employees within the country.
 Offshoring will make a good business practice for business owners if offshore workers can do the same type of work as their American counterparts for much lower labor costs.
 This is especially important for labor-intensive businesses such as manufacturing and service jobs where reducing labor expenses can help in reducing costs of operations, increasing revenues, and maximizing income.

 - Cost savings – Aside from salaries, other types of compensation and benefits are much lower in offshore countries compared to the United States.
-Employers can save from lower costs in Medicare taxes, Social Security benefits, health insurance, workers compensation, and other costs associated with employees based in the U.S. Costs of utilities, infrastructure and materials are also lower in developing countries like the Philippines, India, and other countries that are cost-effective for labor-intensive industries such as manufacturing and call centers.
+Employers can save from lower costs in Medicare taxes, Social Security benefits, health insurance, workers’ compensation, and other costs associated with employees based in the U.S. Costs of utilities, infrastructure and materials are also lower in developing countries like the Philippines, India, and other countries that are cost-effective for labor-intensive industries such as manufacturing and call centers.

-- Tax benefits and financial incentives – Many offshoring destinations such as the Philippines offer tax holidays, financial incentives and fewer business regulations to attract foreign direct investments and stimulate growth in industries such as offshoring and business process outsourcing.
+- Tax benefits and financial incentives – Many offshoring destinations such as the Philippines offer tax holidays, financial incentives, and fewer business regulations to attract foreign direct investments and stimulate growth in industries such as offshoring and business process outsourcing.
 Those tax holidays and financial incentives make it more affordable for companies to relocate to offshoring destinations.

-- Returning earnings back to the U.S. – A company earning more revenues from tax benefits, financial incentives, and other costs savings from offshoring will be able to achieve its goal of more income and maximum profits.
-It can return those revenues to its U.S. operations by making additional wages and benefits for local employees, investing in research and development, returning the profits for investors and shareholders, and paying state and federal taxes.
+- Returning earnings back to the U.S. – A company earning more revenues from tax benefits, financial incentives, and other cost savings from offshoring will be able to achieve its goal of more income and maximum profits.
+It can return those revenues to its U.S. operations by making additional wages and benefits for local employees, investing in research and development, returning the profits to investors and shareholders, and paying state and federal taxes.

 - 24/7 operations – Companies can cover time zones not handled by their operations through offshore subsidiaries or by hiring offshore service providers that offer 24/7 operations.
-For business process offshoring, the local team in the U.S. can turnover unfinished tasks to the offshore team so there is continuous work on a project until it is finished.
+For business process offshoring, the local team in the U.S. can turn over unfinished tasks to the offshore team so there is continuous work on a project until it is finished.

 - Availability of skilled labor – Offshoring locations such as the Philippines and India have a vast pool of skilled labor from which U.S. companies can recruit employees for their offshoring operations.
 These countries have a rich pool of talent in terms of English language proficiency, college degree earners, and the skills of their workforce.